 • Blockchain technologies

 • For storing passwords in an online database.
-(Though, it requires a little dash to make hashing more secure.)
+(Though, it requires a little dash to make it more secure.)

-In addition, the hash function is commonly found through public-key cryptography.
-For example, the hash function is seen in:
+In addition, it is commonly found through public-key cryptography.
+For example:

 • SSL/TLS certificate